 From the very beginning, Courtney’s intent was to create a model that could happen anywhere.
 After years of developing and pilot-testing innovative curricula at Acera School, Courtney and her team launched AceraEI – an outreach division that brings Acera’s Tools to Transform Schools into public education.
 Through professional development workshops, ongoing support, and metrics for success, AceraEI partners with public schools to implement these Tools in a way that fits each school’s unique setting and needs, empowering educators to be change agents and leaders in their schools and school districts.

 B.A.
 English, University of Massachusetts at Amherst

 Kerry brings more than 20 years of marketing and public relations experience to Acera, including a combined 16 years at the nonprofit organizations The Nature Conservancy and Boston Bar Association.
-Kerry creates and shares Acera’s stories of innovation in education via the school’s website, social media channels, and in local and statewide media outlets.
+Kerry creates and shares Acera’s stories of innovation in education via the school’s website, Annual Report, social media channels, and in local and statewide media outlets.
 She lives in Wakefield with her husband John, their children Ben and Erin, and their (very spoiled) rescue dog Luna.
 When not at work, Kerry can usually be found reading, walking in the Fells, or getting into a wide variety of shenanigans with her book club.

 B.A., Trinity College